yerty

 Important: This guide provides information about UK employment law.
 It is not legal advice.
 Every situation is different.
 If you are dealing with a workplace dispute, consider speaking to a solicitor for advice specific to your circumstances.

-Last updated: February 2026
+Last updated: March 2026

 If you reported wrongdoing at work and faced retaliation, you are part of a rapidly growing group.
-Whistleblowing claims have increased faster than any other type of tribunal complaint over the past year.
-The data from those cases can help you understand what to expect from the process and where things are most likely to end up.
+Whistleblowing claims have more than doubled in the past year — growing faster than any other type of tribunal complaint.
+The data from those cases can help you understand what to expect from the process.

-The figures in this article come from the Ministry of Justice's Employment Tribunal Statistics (Reform system data), covering Q2 2024/25 through Q2 2025/26.
+The figures in this article come from the Ministry of Justice's Employment Tribunal Statistics (Reform system data), covering Q2 2024/25 through Q3 2025/26.
 Whistleblowing claims are formally known as "public interest disclosure" claims under the Employment Rights Act 1996 (Part IVA), as amended.

 How many people are in your position?